zake8/chatbot83/README.md

 [ ] copy folders into /var/www/chatbot83
 - sample, migrations, ChatBot83, app (but not subfolder __pycache__), instance (just make folder, _don't_ copy dev .db)

+[ ] copy in any bot folders and set permissions on them

 [ ] give permissions to www-data
 - assuming a group www-rwx established with root and www-data as members
   - sudo groupadd www-rwx